Pengwei-Yang/NMF/README.md

 Unzip the zip file in the data folder.

-Open and run the Jupyter Notebook, and reset the path to your own.
+Open and run the Jupyter Notebook in the code folder, and reset the path to your own.

+If you need in-depth instruction on theories, please step into the paper folder.

 ### Authors
 * **Pengwei Yang** -*Main contributor*-